How it works

 - Clean diff - Easy to review changes in isolation

-Since fix PRs target your feature branch, you can test the changes locally by checking out the fix
+If a fix PR is created, you can test the changes locally by checking out the fix branch before

 Best practices